-Today in the melancholy of my room, I found myself listening once again “The boxer” and remembering those times when I was wondering, what the fuck these guys were saying.
+Today I found myself listening once again “The boxer” and remembering those times when I was wondering, what the fuck these guys were saying.
 So I continued the process and I moved on to the next song, “the sound of silence”.
 I haven’t paid much attention to “the sound of silence” ever since, so I can remember when I was trying to understand the lyrics and writing them in a notebook.
 In the old times I didn’t have internet at home or any way to check what the real song was about.
 I would love to find now this notebook with my own lyrics of “The sound of silence”, for sure it would be hilarious…

 What I do remember is to sing: full serai tuna more…. (“Fools,” said I, “You do not know”).
 It was probably my tribute to El Principe Gitano without even realizing.